Vek17/TabletopTweaks-Base/README.md

         * Shadow spells now are correctly treated as being from the Illusion school for all effects.
     * Mounted Movement
         * Prevents full round actions after moving while mounted.
+    * Nauseated Condition
+        * Removes the poison descripotor from nauseated.
     * Staggered Condition
-        * Removes the movement impairing descriptor from staggered
+        * Removes the movement impairing descriptor from staggered.

 * Spells
     * Spell flags